 To improve system usability, physician health, and patient care, organizations need a secure and reliable document delivery system that streamlines communications and simplifies the transfer of protected health information (PHI). etherFAX’s hybrid fax technology solves a huge problem for healthcare medical records – the ability to easily and securely transmit EHRs and other unstructured data with HIPAA compliance, ultra-fast transmission speeds, and guaranteed delivery all while enhancing the current workflow and maintaining the same experience.

 While traditional fax transmissions such as VOIP are hampered by limitations associated with PSTN and telephony infrastructure at analog modem speeds, etherFAX offers a more effective approach.
 By leveraging the cloud and delivering all faxes via HTTPS, etherFAX eliminates the need for outdated fax boards, media gateways, the complex telephony stack.

 etherFAX also allows organizations to send and receive high-resolution documents from third-party messaging platforms including Slack, Teams, and mobile applications.
 The images are rendered with superior clarity and coloring to help patients and doctors decide on the best care and treatment options.

-With the ability to securely transmit all types of healthcare-critical data, the healthcare industry can start moving towards a more progressive business – one where patients receive fast and customized healthcare.
+With the ability to securely transmit all types of healthcare-critical data, the healthcare industry can start moving towards improving HER usability and a more progressive business – one where patients receive fast and customized healthcare.
 Most importantly, etherFAX’s hybrid-cloud fax solutions give physicians peace of mind knowing that electronic health records can be easily shared, accessed, and analyzed.